 On the less serious side, there were a range of activities for children of all age groups, ranging from story-telling and dressing-up in junior lifeboat kit, drawing and colouring and “Rescuing Teddy, by throwing a safety line” in the boathouse and the popular “welly wanging” competition on the beach.

-Tuesday evening saw the exercise and demonstration launch of the all-weather lifeboat “Alfred Albert Williams” with around 350 visitors in the boathouse to watch the spectacle, followed with drinks and hot dogs provided by the Bembridge Lifeboat Guild in the Inshore Boathouse.
+Tuesday evening saw the exercise and demonstration launch of the all-weather lifeboat “Alfred Albert Williams” with around 350 visitors in the boathouse to watch the spectacle.
+Having launched she then carried out some towing trials with one of Hovertravel's new hovercraft which added to the experience.
+Afterwards there were drinks and hot dogs provided by the Bembridge Lifeboat Guild in the Inshore Boathouse.

 Over the course of the week it is estimated that there were around 1,200 visitors to the lifeboat station.